nextflow-io/website/src/content/podcast/2024/ep45_tinybio.md

 icon: logo_podcast_channels.jpg
 ---

 In episode 45 of the Channels podcast, [Sasha Dagayev](https://www.linkedin.com/in/sasha-dagayev/) from Seqera (formerly [tinybio](https://www.tinybio.cloud/)) shares his journey from working in tech and consumer spaces to entering bioinformatics during the pandemic.
-Sasha discusses the challenges and innovations behind tinybio, including the evolution towards integrating Generative AI (ChatGPT) to simplify bioinformatics tasks.
-Key points include:
+Sasha discusses the challenges and innovations behind tinybio, including the evolution towards integrating Generative AI (ChatGPT) to simplify bioinformatics tasks. <!-- end-archive-description --> We discuss:

 - Sasha's transition from tech to bioinformatics post-pandemic.
 - Initial challenges and pivot towards Generative AI for tinybio.